ebzzry/ebzzry.github.io/en/src/words.md

   happen, if we do nothing.<br>

-- We were not told about death before we were conceived to life.
-We didn’t have the option whether to board the ship or not.
+- We didn’t have the option whether to board the ship or not.
 We just find ourselves, in the middle of the journey, after the ship has already left the port.<br>

 - Chaos does not imply noise.<br>